-Refundable advances consists of shared equity, conditional contributions for which the conditions have not been met, and uncommitted grants of the National Foreclosure Mitigation Counseling Program under congressional appropriations.
+Refundable advances consists of shared equity, National Foreclosure Mitigation Counseling (NFMC), American Rescue Plan (ARP), and conditional contributions grants for which the conditions have not been met, and uncommitted grants of NFMC and ARP under congressional appropriations.
 Grants and conditional contributions received in advance for which the conditions have not been met are refundable until those conditions are met.
-Congressional appropriations for the National Foreclosure Mitigation Counseling Program, received but not yet awarded to sub-recipients, are refundable until the awards are made.
+Congressional appropriations for the NFMC and ARP, received but not yet awarded to sub-recipients, are refundable until the awards are made.
+At September 30, 2021 and 2020, the Corporation has refundable advances totaling to \$113,959 and \$12,220, respectively.